econia-labs/emojicoin-dot-fun/src/move/favorites/README.md

 # `emojicoin-dot-fun` favorites

-This package contains functions to set, get and unset favorite markets per user.
+This package contains functions to add, remove, and view favorite a user's favorite emojicoin markets.

 ## Publish commands